LimePoint/opschain/docs/reference/concepts/step_runner.md

 A custom base image can be created as follows:

-1. Create a Dockerfile for the base image which uses `FROM limepoint/opschain-runner` (or `opschain-runner-enterprise` if using the enterprise runner image).
+1. Create a Dockerfile for the base image that uses `FROM limepoint/opschain-runner` (or `opschain-runner-enterprise` if using the enterprise runner image).

-    ```
+    ```dockerfile
     FROM limepoint/opschain-runner

+    # the custom Dockerfile must include the following lines to ensure the OpsChain licence is available to the runner
+    ONBUILD ARG OPSCHAIN_LICENCE_BASE64
+    ONBUILD ENV OPSCHAIN_LICENCE_BASE64=${OPSCHAIN_LICENCE_BASE64}
+    ONBUILD RUN /usr/bin/create_opschain_licence.sh

     # run your custom Docker build commands like any Dockerfile
     # Note: the OpsChain Docker build context files will not be available here